FactoryXCode/MfPack/MfPack/README.md

 The sample uses the IMFSourceReader to decode the format suitable for playing in XAudio2.
 It shows you the basics of using XAudio2 without formatting the mediatypes yourself.
 The sample uses the MfPeakMeter component.
 This requires that you install the MfComponents.
-In your projectsettings you must add ..MfPack\Samples\MfComponents in the project options searchpath.
+In your projectsettings you have to add ..MfPack\Samples\MfComponents in the project options searchpath.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/XAudio_Basic_Sample.png)